ZacharyGeurts/AMOURANTHRTX/README.md

 There is a dual license that can permit commercial work but expect 3% of sales negotiable.

 How do we differ?
 Pick 60 or 120fps and we lock your goal.
+FPS a thing of the past.
 Tech will adjust RTX image quality on the fly to ensure best visuals for hardware.
 We make easy decisions for you and we respect quality.

-3 frames in flight and triple buffering?
-Yep.
-You can turn off in source code but we respect your hardware and reach for 100% accessibility to developers.
+3 frames in flight and triple buffering.

-Every decision expects 3060 TI and newer so that we (Grok) can ignore all of the last generation and become the next generation of horsepower.
+Minimal quality adjusts to maintain desired framerate.
+Swapchain that finds your display and always maintains best mode for your OS.
+[Spec](https://docs.vulkan.org/refpages/latest/refpages/source/VkPresentModeKHR.html)
+Buffer Management at near zero cost.
+Disposal at zero cost.
+Robust logging system inspirid by: [Ellie Fier](https://www.twitch.tv/elliefier)

 Have a look.
 I promise to get libraries in the future.
 ```